Who might replace Matt LeBlanc on Top Gear?

 But Matt LeBlanc is now leaving the BBC's hit motoring show to spend more time with his friends and family.

-Viewers are split on whether it's a good or bad thing for the show - which we'll get to in a sec.
+Viewers are split on whether it's a good or bad thing for the series - which we'll get to in a sec.

 But first - who might fill the Blanc space?

-The bookies' favourites so far include:
+The bookies' favourites include:

-- Former Saturday Kitchen presenter James Martin
+- James Martin, former Saturday Kitchen presenter

+James is a car fanatic who has expressed interest in the job before, and would have room for a new TV gig, having stepped down from Saturday Kitchen in 2016.

 - Guy Martin, motorbike racer and TV presenter

+Guy turned down a personal invitation from Chris Evans to co-host the show last time around, but that hasn't stopped bookies from making him one of the favourites to join the show now.

-- Racing driver Jenson Button
+- Jenson Button, racing driver

+As a former Formula One world champion, he certainly has experience and credibility on his side - and, like Matt LeBlanc, is internationally recognisable, which would help attract foreign viewers.

 - Jodie Kidd, race car driver and TV presenter